AchrafYndz/chess/README.md

 #### QT 5.15.2

 The following installation instructions are for Linux.
-I refer other operating systems to QT's websites, to follow the instructions on there.
+For other operating systems, please refer to the installation instructions found on [the QT website](https://www.qt.io).

 ###### Linux <img src="images/linux-logo.png" alt="linux logo" width="15"/>